AlokRatnaparkhi/Designing-Data-Intensive-Applications-Summary/Chapter 7- Transactions.md

 ##Lost Updates

-Lost updates occur when two transaction read - modify -write (cycle) concurrently.
+Lost updates occur when two transaction read - modify -write data (cycle) concurrently.
 It may happen that second transaction which finishes last does not include modification done by first transaction and overwrites it.

 How to prevent?